Bioconductor/packagebuilder/documentation/Deployment.md

    [install it](http://virtualenv.readthedocs.org/en/latest/installation.html).
    Afterwards, create an environment called "env":
   ```
-  virtualenv env
+  virtualenv -p /usr/bin/python3 env
   ```

 2. Next, activate the environment:
   ```
   source env/bin/activate
   ```

 3. You should see your shell change with the environment activated.
-Next install the the dependencies:
+Next install the dependencies:

 ```
-   pip install stomp.py pytz stompy
+   pip3 install stomp.py pytz stompy

    cd ../bioc-common-python

-   pip install --upgrade -r PIP-DEPENDENCIES--bioc-common-python.txt
+   pip3 install --upgrade -r PIP-DEPENDENCIES--bioc-common-python.txt

-   python setup.py install
+   python3 setup.py install

    cd ../packagebuilder

-   pip install --upgrade -r PIP-DEPENDENCIES--packagebuilder.txt
+   pip3 install --upgrade -r PIP-DEPENDENCIES--packagebuilder.txt
 ```

+   **Note:** The `stompy` module doesn't seem to be available for Python 3 at the moment (Nov 2019) so skip it.
+It doesn't seem to be needed anyway.

+   **Note**: For now (Nov 2019), the first line in `packagebuilder/PIP-DEPENDENCIES--packagebuilder.txt` has been modified to install the `python3` branch of bioc-common-python from GitHub.
+   Remove `@python3` from this line once the `python3` branch of bioc-common-python gets merged into its `master` branch.

    **Note:** If there is trouble with a particular version of a dependency you can update the versions in these files.
 These versions were stable and working on our systems.